kgateway-dev/kgateway/docs/content/operations/upgrading/faq.md

 Review the following frequently-asked questions about the upgrade process.
 If you still aren't sure about the version upgrade impact, or if your use case doesn't quite fit the standard upgrade path, feel free to post in the `#gloo` or `#gloo-enterprise` channels of our [public Slack](https://slack.solo.io/).

-### How do I upgrade Gloo Edge in testing or sandbox environments?
+### How do I upgrade Gloo Gateway in testing or sandbox environments?

-If downtime is not a concern for your use case, you can follow the [Quick upgrade guide]({{< versioned_link_path fromRoot="/operations/upgrading/upgrade_steps" >}}) to update your Gloo Edge installation.
+If downtime is not a concern for your use case, you can follow the [Quick upgrade guide]({{< versioned_link_path fromRoot="/operations/upgrading/upgrade_steps" >}}) to update your Gloo Gateway installation.

-Note that for sandbox or exploratory environments, the easiest way to upgrade is to uninstall Gloo Edge by running `glooctl uninstall --all`.
-Then, re-install Gloo Edge at the desired version by the following one of the [installation guides]({{< versioned_link_path fromRoot="/installation" >}}).
+Note that for sandbox or exploratory environments, the easiest way to upgrade is to uninstall Gloo Gateway by running `glooctl uninstall --all`.
+Then, re-install Gloo Gateway at the desired version by the following one of the [installation guides]({{< versioned_link_path fromRoot="/installation" >}}).

-### How do I upgrade Gloo Edge in a production environment, where downtime is unacceptable?
+### How do I upgrade Gloo Gateway in a production environment, where downtime is unacceptable?

 The basic `helm upgrade` process is not suitable for environments in which downtime is unacceptable.
-Instead, you can follow the [Canary upgrade]({{% versioned_link_path fromRoot="/operations/upgrading/canary/" %}}) guide to deploy multiple version of Gloo Edge to your cluster, and test the upgrade version before uninstalling the existing version.
+Instead, you can follow the [Canary upgrade]({{% versioned_link_path fromRoot="/operations/upgrading/canary/" %}}) guide to deploy multiple version of Gloo Gateway to your cluster, and test the upgrade version before uninstalling the existing version.

-Additionally, you might need to take steps to account for other factors such as Gloo Edge version changes, probe configurations, and external infrastructure like the load balancer that Gloo Edge uses.
+Additionally, you might need to take steps to account for other factors such as Gloo Gateway version changes, probe configurations, and external infrastructure like the load balancer that Gloo Gateway uses.
 Consider setting up [liveness probes and healthchecks](#downtime) in your environment.

-### What happens to my Gloo Edge CRs during an upgrade?
+### What happens to my Gloo Gateway CRs during an upgrade?
 How do I handle breaking changes?

-A typical upgrade of Gloo Edge across minor versions should not cause disruptions to the existing Gloo Edge state.
+A typical upgrade of Gloo Gateway across minor versions should not cause disruptions to the existing Gloo Gateway state.
 In the case of a breaking change, Solo will communicate through the upgrade guides, changelogs, or other channels if you must make a specific adjustment to perform the upgrade.
-Note that you can always use the `glooctl debug yaml` command to download the current Gloo Edge state to one large YAML manifest.
+Note that you can always use the `glooctl debug yaml` command to download the current Gloo Gateway state to one large YAML manifest.

 ### Is the upgrade procedure different if I am not a cluster administrator?